The Southern California Regional Map

 Garlock faults at Tejon Pass (4,160') was the site in 1857 of one of the

-largest earthquakes recorded in America.
+largest earthquakes recorded in the Lower 48.

 In the north, this map covers from Morro Bay in the west to Ivanpah Valley in the Mojave Desert in the east.
 In the south, it covers from Baja California to the Imperial Valley.
 Our new Southern California map focuses on landforms,